roger-yu-ds/the_iconic/README.md

 # Stage 1 query

-The query to target users for the male luxury brand campaign is the follow:
+The query to target users for the male luxury brand campaign is the following:

 ```sql
 WITH total_items_cte AS (